greg-raven/grus/_posts/2021-09-13-stop-the-democrats-heinous-amnesty-bill.md

 ---
 title: 'Stop the Democrats&#8217; heinous amnesty bill'
-date: '2021-09-13T14:50:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
 ---

 Why are Democrats trying to force a massive amnesty on the American people when there is a crisis at the border and Americans are still out of work and suffering due to the COVID-19 pandemic?
-The Democrats’ plans include: the DACA and DREAM amnesties, the "essential worker amnesty," the TPS amnesty, and the DED amnesty.
+The Democrats' plans include: the DACA and DREAM amnesties, the "essential worker amnesty," the TPS amnesty, and the DED amnesty.
 Millions of Americans are out of work and amnestying more than 8 million illegal aliens will only make it more difficult for them to find work.

 Moreover, the crisis at the U.S. / Mexico border will only be exacerbated by a mass amnesty as it will encourage more people to illegally cross the border.
-The Democrats’ amnesty bill will also endanger our nation by including numerous automatic waivers, including:
+The Democrats' amnesty bill will also endanger our nation by including numerous automatic waivers, including:

 - aliens with communicable diseases, the unvaccinated, with physical/mental disorders, and drug abusers;
 - public charges;